 I hope everyone is staying healthy and spending time on things that light up their hearts.
 For this post, I’m delving into post-exercise recovery methods that are restorative for the body and easy to attain.

-- Stimulating yet gentle, this is an excellent combination if you’re experiencing delayed onset muscle soreness or known to us anatomy geeks as DOMS.
+- Stimulating yet gentle, this is an excellent combination if you’re experiencing delayed onset muscle soreness (DOMS).

 - Joint motion increases synovial fluid; this lubricates and delivers nutrients to the joints and its structures.
 During a walk, you’ll address the neck, shoulders, pelvis, hips, knees, all the way down to your ankles and feet.